Covariant Hamiltonian Field Theory: Introduction

 By specifying its generating function, we furthermore show that an infinitesimal step in space-time which conforms to the canonical field equations itself establishes a canonical transformation.
 Similar to the corresponding time-step transformation of point mechanics, the generating function is mainly determined by the system's Hamiltonian density.
 It is precisely this canonical transformation which ensures that a Hamiltonian systems remains a Hamiltonian system in the course of its space-time evolution.
 The existence of this canonical transformation is thus crucial for the entire approach to be consistent.

-As canonical transformations establish mappings of one physical system into another, canonically equivalent system, it is remarkable that Higg's mechanism of spontaneous symmetry breaking can be formulated in terms of a canonical transformation.
+As canonical transformations establish mappings of one physical system into another, canonically equivalent system, it is remarkable that Higgs' mechanism of spontaneous symmetry breaking can be formulated in terms of a canonical transformation.
 This is shown in Sec.~\ref{sec:higgs}.
 We close our treatise with a discussion of the generating function of a non-Abelian gauge transformation.
-With~\ref{app:c-free}, we add an excursion to differential geometry by providing a geometrical representation of the canonical field equations.